-For this unit the student is required to demonstrate achievement of two outcomes.
+For this unit students are required to demonstrate achievement of two outcomes.

 On completion of this unit the student should be able to analyse and use information from written texts.

 To achieve this outcome the student should demonstrate the knowledge and skills to: